Skip to Content

 • Gazetteer does not pay sources for stories, or to participate in the reporting process.

-• We consider granting anonymity to sources when we believe the information they are providing is newsworthy, credible, and cannot be reported another way.
+• Anonymity is granted to sources when we believe the information they are providing is newsworthy, credible, and cannot be reported another way.
 As much as possible, we aim to verify information from anonymous sources through documents, third parties, and other reporting.

 • Granting anonymity to a source comes with significant moral responsibility.
 Reporters should have a clear, thorough conversation about the circumstances under which they can and cannot protect a source’s anonymity, especially in cases when a person has communicated with a reporter through a method they don’t control, such as a work email.